Vampire/git-spindle/docs/gitlab.rst

 Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.

-.. describe:: git lab add-remote [--ssh|--http] <user> [<name>]
+.. describe:: git lab add-remote [--ssh|--http] <user_or_repo> [<name>]

-Add a users fork as a remote using the specified name or the user's login as name for the remote.
+Add a users fork or arbitrary repo (containing slash) as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

 .. describe:: git lab fetch [--ssh|--http] <user> [<refspec>]